 The gas and electricity tariffs you select will have a huge impact on your company overheads, so choosing the right deal is key.

-In this guide, we’ll provide you with everything you need to know about setting up your business gas and electricity for the first time.
+In this guide, we’ll provide you with everything you need to know about setting up your business gas and business electricity for the first time.
 We’ll also advise you on how you can compare business energy deals to find the most suitable option for your company.